Exploration vs. Fixation: Scaffolding Divergent and Convergent Thinking for Human-AI Co-Creation with Generative Models: Discussion

 \subsection{Limitations}

-Our study has several limitations that should be considered when interpreting the results.
-First, our sample size was small ($N=12$) and relatively homogenous, consisting of students in the same university.
-This may limit the generalizability of our findings to broader populations with different backgrounds.
-Second, we evaluated our paradigm only within the domain of creative image generation.
-While the principles of divergent and convergent thinking are broadly applicable, the specific impacts of our workflow in other creative domains remain to be verified.
-Finally, our user study was a single-session evaluation, which prevents us from assessing long-term effects, such as whether the observed learning benefits persist over time or how users' reliance on scaffolding evolves with extended use.
+\looseness-1 Our study has several limitations.
+First, most participants in our study have backgrounds in computer science or information technology.
+This limits the generalizability of our findings to more diverse populations.
+Second, we evaluated our approach only in the context of creative image generation.
+While we argue that the underlying principle is theoretically motivated to generalize, empirical validation across other creative domains remains an important direction for future work.
+Third, we measured participants' self-reported learning instead of actual learning performance on a task.
+Therefore, their self-reported learning may represent a subjective view of perceived learning.
+Future work needs to take objective measures to assess users' learning experiences.
+Finally, the study was conducted in a single session, preventing us from assessing long-term effects, such as the persistence of learning benefits or how reliance on scaffolding may change with continued use.